Introduction

 -

-Step 13 Install the new heating element into the canister
+Step 13 Install the new heating element

 -

-Set the new heating element into the canister, and thread the element terminals onto the ceramic block posts.
+Set the new heating element into the canister and thread the element terminals onto the ceramic block posts.

 -